aacanakin/env/README.md

 ![Go](https://github.com/aacanakin/env/workflows/Go/badge.svg)

-env is a mapper for environment variables to structs
+env is a mapper from environment variables to structs

 ## Features